- Each suppository contains 850 mg of CaNa(2)EDTA.

 Though EDTA is safe for consumption, it’s important to use EDTA responsibly by finding a detox regimen that is appropriate for your body through consultation with a healthcare professional.
 Excessive chelation can lead to liver damage and other complications.
 Irresponsible use can also leave the body deprived of crucial antioxidants and nutrients such as glutathione, taurine, melatonin, N-acetyl-L-cysteine, and vitamin C. For this reason, we recommend the following products to be used in conjunction with a EDTA detox regimen in order to supplement for any nutrient imbalances that may be caused within the body:

-- Melatonin Cream or Melatonin Suppositories
+- Melatonin Suppositories

 - Reduced Glutathione Spray Pump